n-mounier/bGWAS/doc/ZMatrices.md

 # Z-Matrix files
 [//]:========================================

 The Z-Matrix files are essential to create the prior.
-They contain summary statistics of Prior GWASs.
+They contain summary statistics (z-scores) of Prior GWASs.

 ## Description
 [//]:*******